 Recognize scientific principles and apply the scientific method.

-Discuss the distinctive strengths and scope of scientific endeavors and the ethics associated with intellectual inquiry.

 Integration - Physical Universe and its Life Forms (Area IB)

 Upon completing a course in Area IB (Integration - Physical Universe and its Life Forms), a student will be able to:

 Describe the inextricable connections among the physical universe, the life forms which inhabit it, and the mathematical models used to describe it.